Workers unable to collect belongings after Lowell hair salon suddenly shutters

 “We own those things and we have every right to get those things that we own,” said Laura Miller, a nail technician at the salon.

-Sheila Re Ventures has “categorically” denied any wrongdoing, stated that the employees would get their belongings back “in due time.”
+Sheila Re Ventures has “categorically” denied any wrongdoing, stating that the employees would get their belongings back “in due time.”

 Baldwin is slated to appear before a small claims court judge on Friday.